top of page

 5. Does Lifeology offer any official accreditation, university credits, etc.?

 At this time, Lifeology is separate from any institutional credential system.
-To maintain the freedom to cover topics in a way free from dogma, I have determined this to be for the best, at least for now.
+To maintain the freedom to cover topics in a way free from institutionalized dogma, I have determined this to be for the best, at least for now.
 However, the content covered here will provide students with the starting information necessary to pass other examinations that could earn them this type of accreditation.

 7. I am interested in enrolling, but I am not a homeschooling parent or student.
 Will Lifeology still benefit me?